In the late 1990s, Mick wrote and directed some shorts, as ‘Kirkham Jackson’ …

 In 2005, he wrote a feature drama for ITV called ‘Roman Road’ (Zenith / ITV), starring Alan Davies and John Gordon-Sinclair, in which two old college friends follow a Roman road from Chichester to London.

-In 2007 Luis Cook from Aardman Animation directed an adaptation of ‘The Pearce Sisters’ (also from Ten Sorry Tales) which won lots of prizes at international film festivals, including a BAFTA for Best Short Animation.
+In 2007, Luis Cook directed an adaptation of The Pearce Sisters (from Ten Sorry Tales) for Aardman Animation.
+It won over twenty prizes at international film festivals, including a BAFTA for Best Short Animation.

 More recently, Mick has adapted his first novel, The Underground Man for Parallel Films, funded by the Irish Film Board.

 In 2013 he wrote an episode of Dinopaws for CBeebies / Kindle Entertainment.